oliverhaas/django-components/docs/concepts/advanced/template_tags.md

 ### Node properties

-When using `BaseNode`, you have access to several useful properties:
+When using [`BaseNode`](../../../reference/api#django_components.BaseNode), you have access to several useful properties:

 - `node_id`: A unique identifier for this node instance
 - `flags`: Dictionary of flag values (e.g. `{"required": True}`)
 - `params`: List of raw parameters passed to the tag
 - `nodelist`: The template nodes between the start and end tags
+- `contents`: The raw contents between the start and end tags
 - `active_flags`: List of flags that are currently set to True

-This is what the `node` parameter in the `@template_tag` decorator gives you access to - it's the instance of the node class that was automatically created for your template tag.
+This is what the `node` parameter in the [`@template_tag`](../../../reference/api#django_components.template_tag) decorator gives you access to - it's the instance of the node class that was automatically created for your template tag.

 ### Rendering content between tags